 Several root caries lesions can be treated in one appointment, with considerations to patient's general status and cooperation ability.
 The time is usually a critical component, so materials that allow for fast placement should be used.
-EQUIA Forte HT and Fuji II LC offer fast bulk placement.
+EQUIA Forte HT offers fast bulk placement.
 Furthermore, Fuji II LC can be light-cured and therefore the placement time can be made even shorter.
 When the material of choice is composite, G-aenial Universal Injectable offers fast and easy placement and definitely saves the time.
 Any restorative intervention has to be combined with preventative measures.